RafaiTariq/AR-Marketing-Hub/README.md

 # AR-Marketing-Hub
-Developed this complete web app on MERN stack using HTML5/CSS3 for frontend.
-This app allows brands and companies to list and market their events and products to the consumer who can book tickets for events or buy products online.
+Created a comprehensive web application using the MERN stack, assuming responsibility for both frontend and backend development.
+This application facilitates organizations in publicly listing their events and products, allowing users to conveniently purchase tickets and make online product purchases through the web application.